berkay-c/python-workshop/PythonWebScraping/ReadMe.md

 # :fire: These are the projects that I do for the purpose of improving myself and for hobby purposes :fire:
 ## :round_pushpin:1-Titles of Announcements
-* It is aimed to obtain all of the Kocaeli University Titles using the Python 'BeautifulSoup' Library and print them on the terminal screen.
+* It is aimed to obtain Kocaeli University Announcements using Python 'BeautifulSoup' Library and print them on the terminal screen.
 ### :camera_flash: ScreenShot
 ![](https://github.com/berkay-c/Python_WorkShops/blob/main/PythonWebScraping/TitlesofAnnouncements/SS/Screenshot%20from%202021-07-22%2020-11-59.png?raw=true)
 *  :point_right: **[Click for more information and source code](https://github.com/berkay-c/Python_WorkShops/tree/main/PythonWebScraping/TitlesofAnnouncements)**  :point_left: